Online Doctor of Nursing Practice (DNP) Program

 - Examine evidence-based practice

 You can complete these 39-credit DNP programs online in about two years of full-time study thanks to its accelerated structure.
 The program consists of online courses and only one in person executive session that is completed in your last course the week of graduation.
 The online DNP program includes 400 hours of precepted clinical experience.

 The community of nursing experts, scholars, and regional health care leaders we have developed provides a wealth of resources for your professional development and personal enrichment.
 Continue your development as an advanced practice nurse with an institution known for its nursing leadership—let GMercyU help you discover the Next.

 What You Will Learn – Doctor of Nursing Practice

 The Doctor of Nursing Practice at GMercyU aims to produce advanced practice nurses who are advocates for evidence-based nursing practice and the needs of all patients.
 After completing this nursing doctoral program, you will be able to:

 - Demonstrate information literacy in complex health care decision-making

-- Advance the practice of nursing as a clinical scholar through dissemination of evidence-based protocols to improve the provision of health care
+- Advance the practice of nursing as a clinical scholar through the dissemination of evidence-based protocols to improve the provision of health care

-- Demonstrate leadership in interdisciplinary collaboration to effect evidence-based changes in health care systems to facilitate delivery of comprehensive quality care
+- Demonstrate leadership in interdisciplinary collaboration to effect evidence-based changes in health care systems to facilitate the delivery of comprehensive quality care

 - Function as a mentor for BSN and MSN nurses conducting and utilizing nursing research